mjl-p4/accelerated_io_tools/README.md

 This operator replaces the existing save functionality, for binary and tab-delimited formats.
 Example save to a binary file:
 ```
-iquery -anq "aio_save( bar, '/tmp/bar.out', 'format=(int64, double null, string null)')"
+iquery -anq "aio_save( bar, '/tmp/bar.out', format:'(int64, double null, string null)')"
 ```

 Example save to a binary file using Apache Arrow format:
 ```
-iquery -anq "aio_save( bar, '/tmp/bar.out', 'format=arrow')"
+iquery -anq "aio_save( bar, '/tmp/bar.out', format:'arrow')"
 ```

 Example save to two TSV files:
 ```
 iquery -anq "aio_save(
  filter(bar, a>3),
- 'paths=/tmp/bar1.tsv;/tmp/bar2.tsv',
+ paths:('/tmp/bar1.tsv','/tmp/bar2.tsv'),
- 'instances=0;16',
+ instances:0;16,
- 'format=tdv'
+ format:'tdv'
 )
 ```

 ## Formally:
 ```
-aio_save(array, 'parameter1=value1', 'parameter2=value2',...)
+aio_save(array, parameter1:value1, parameter2:value2,...)
 ```
-The `path` or `paths` must always be specified.
+The `paths` must always be specified.

 ## Save to one or more files:
 By default, the file is saved to a path on the query coordinator instance.
 You can distribute the IO and network load by simultaneously writing data to multiple FS devices from several different instances (one instance per path).
-* `path=/path/to/file`: the location to save the file; required.
-If the operator enocunters a string parameter without '=', it assumes that to be the path.
+* `paths:'/path/to/file'`: the location to save the file; required.
+If the operator enocunters a string parameter without a keyword specifier, it assumes that to be the path.
-* `paths=/path1;/path2;..`: multiple file paths for saving from different instances, separated by semicolon.
+* `paths:('/path1','/path2'..`: multiple file paths for saving from different instances, separated by semicolon.
 Must be specified along with `instances` and have an equal number of terms.
-Either `path` or `paths` must be specified, but not both.
-* `instance=I`: the instance to save the file on.
+* `instances:I`: the instance to save the file on.
 Default is the instance the query is submitted to.
-* `instances=0;1;..`: multiple instance ID's for saving from different instances, separated by semicolon.
+* `instances:(0,1);..`: multiple instance ID's for saving from different instances, separated by semicolon.
 Must be specified along with `paths` and have an equal number of unique terms.
 Either `instance` or `instances` must be specified, but not both.

 ## Other settings:
-* `format=F`: the format string, may be either `tdv` (token-delimited values), a scidb-style binary format spec like `(int64, double null,...)`, or `arrow` for the Apache Arrow format.
+* `format:'F'`: the format string, may be either `tdv` (token-delimited values), a scidb-style binary format spec like `(int64, double null,...)`, or `arrow` for the Apache Arrow format.
 Default is `tdv`.
-* `attributes_delimiter=A`: the character to write between array attributes.
+* `attributes_delimiter:'A'`: the character to write between array attributes.
 Default is a tab.
 Applies when format is set to `tdv`.
-* `line_delimiter=L`: the character to write between array cells.
+* `line_delimiter"'L'`: the character to write between array cells.
 Default is a newline.
 Applies when format is set to `tdv`.
-* `cells_per_chunk=C`: the maximum number of array cells to place in each chunk before saving to disk.
+* `cells_per_chunk:'C'`: the maximum number of array cells to place in each chunk before saving to disk.
 By default, binary accounting is used but this can be enabled to force an exact number of cells.
 See notes on saving data in order below.
-* `buffer_size=B`: the amount of data to pack into a single buffer before transferring and saving to disk.
+* `buffer_size:'B'`: the amount of data to pack into a single buffer before transferring and saving to disk.
 Default is 8 MB.
 This setting is not honored if `cells_per_chunk` is specified.
-* `precision=P`: the maximum number of significant figures to use when writing float or double values as text.
+* `precision:'P'`: the maximum number of significant figures to use when writing float or double values as text.
 Defaults to the SciDB 'precision' config.
 Applies when format is set to `tdv`.
-* `atts_only=1`: specify whether the output should only include attribute values or include attribute as well as dimension values.
-Possible values are `0` and `1` (default).
-If `atts_only=0` is specified the dimension values are appended for each cell after the attribute values.
+* `atts_only:true`: specify whether the output should only include attribute values or include attribute as well as dimension values.
+Possible values are `false` and `true` (default).
+If `atts_only:false` is specified the dimension values are appended for each cell after the attribute values.
 The type used for the dimension values is `int64`.
 This setting is only applicable when the binary or the `arrow` formats are used.
-For the binary format, the `format=(...)` specification has to include an `int64` type specifications (appended at the end) for each of the input array dimensions.
+For the binary format, the `format:'(...)'` specification has to include an `int64` type specifications (appended at the end) for each of the input array dimensions.
-* `result_size_limit=M`: absolute limit of the output file in Megabytes.
+* `result_size_limit:M`: absolute limit of the output file in Megabytes.
 By default it is set to 2^64-1.

 ## Returned array:
 The schema is always `<val:string null> [chunk_no=0:*,1,0, src_instance_id=0:*,1,0]`.
 The returned array is always empty as the operator's objective is to export the data.